Sign In / Sign Out

 - Map and Locations

-The BS program in health sciences with a concentration in healthy lifestyles coaching is designed to provide the academic knowledge and skills to allow students to move directly into a range of employment opportunities within the health field or continue their education in discipline-specific programs.
-Students complete a complement of core courses that emphasize ethics, communication skills, critical thinking and cultural awareness.
-The healthy lifestyles coaching emphasis brings together coursework from exercise and wellness, nutrition, and health care delivery to give students a strong background in preventative health care.
+The BS program in health sciences with a concentration in healthy lifestyles coaching is designed to provide the academic knowledge and skills to allow students to move directly into a range of employment opportunities within the health and wellness fields or continue their education in discipline-specific programs.

-Students who complete this degree and one additional course are eligible for the National Board Certification for Health and Wellness Coaches offered by International Consortium for Health & Wellness Coaches: http://www.ichwc.org.
+Students who complete this degree and one additional supervised coaching practical course are eligible for certification as a health and wellness coach through the National Board for Health and Wellness Coaching.

 Health Sciences (Healthy Lifestyles Coaching) (